 Men can enjoy sexual pleasure without any concern for the consequences.
 Women are much more conscious of what is socially acceptable because they are shamed and humiliated through sex.
 If sex were equal, then women would be able to humiliate and insult men through sex.
 Sex is loaded in men’s favour.
-Men enjoy pleasure while women have the risks.
+Men enjoy sexual pleasure while women suffer the risks.

 We see bikini-clad and half-naked women all over the internet because they are selling sex to men.
 There are no female equivalents (men selling sex to women).
 So women are often blamed for illicit sex and men are able to stay anonymous.
 Yet it is men who make money out of the sex industry by employing low-paid women.
 This is just one example of how men pass the taboo of sex onto women.
 Women only respond to the demand from men.
 Male sex drive, which involves no concern for consequences, means men create the problems (that women are blamed for) that arise from sex.

 Women are often blamed for sex but the demand for sex comes from men.
 Prostitutes, for example, are satisfying a male need.
 Women take advantage of a man’s need for sex to earn a living.
 Women accept sex with all its disadvantages because of their desire to have children.
 They support men in their activities (moral or otherwise) because they rely on a man’s income to support a family.
-Women are complicit in men’s activities.
+Women are often complicit in men’s illegal activities.